gagle/node-properties/README.md

 <a name="parse"></a>
 __properties.parse(str[, settings])__
 Does the same as [load()](#load) but does not perform any I/O access, the input is the given string.
-The only setting property is the reviver.
-Only throws exceptions if the variable substitution is enabled.
+The function can throw exceptions when then variables are enabled, otherwise is not necessary to wrap it with a try-catch.

 <a name="store"></a>
 __properties.store(file, obj[, settings], callback)__